fangwei123456/spikingjelly/README.md

 You can read the issues and get the problems to be solved and latest development plans.
 We welcome all users to join the discussion of development plans, solve issues, and send pull requests.

+Not all API documents are written in both English and Chinese.
+We welcome users to complete translation (from English to Chinese, or from Chinese to English).

 ## About

 [Multimedia Learning Group, Institute of Digital Media (NELVT), Peking University](https://pkuml.org/) and [Peng Cheng Laboratory](http://www.szpclab.com/) are the main developers of SpikingJelly.